 Homeschool and Out of District Students: Homeschool and public school students attending Mounds View High School and Irondale High School are welcome to register for the PSAT/NMSQT exam, however, this test administration is reserved only for students in the Mounds View School district.
 Students from other Minnesota Public Schools should contact the school they are enrolled at in regards to support with accessing this exam.
-For information on how to register, please contact Diana Phillippi at 651-621-6043 or email@example.com.
+For information on how to register, please email the Mounds View Schools Assessment department at: email@example.com.

-If the student does not have an online College Board account, they should create a College Board account when they receive the email that scores are ready and use the access code from the email to view their scores.
-If a student needs assistance getting their access code, they can contact their Dean or the Testing Coordinator at their school.
-They can also contact the District Assessment office - Diana Phillippi, 651-621-6043, email@example.com.
+If a student does not have an online College Board account, they should create a College Board account when they receive the email that scores are ready and use the access code from the email to view their scores.
+Students can also contact their Dean or the Testing Coordinator at their school if they need assistance with getting their access code or contact the District Assessment office at email@example.com (651-621-6043).